Rayzggz/server_torii-docs/docs/advanced/configuration_advanced.md

 Time (in seconds) allowed to complete the captcha after the challenge page loads.
 #### `hcaptcha_secret`
 Your hCaptcha secret key for server‑side verification.
+#### `CaptchaFailureLimit`
+Rate limit settings for failed attempts.

+If you set a: `  - "300/300s"`, then:
+Allows up to 300 failed attempts per IP every 300 seconds.
+A 403 response is returned on excess.
+And blocks the IP for the duration specified in `failure_block_duration`.

+Note: Any failed attempt counts towards this limit, including request page, submitting incorrect CAPTCHA.
+If a user get a normal HTML page for upstream service in some case, then request JS/CSS/Images from that page, each of these static resource requests will also count as a failed attempt if the user has not yet passed the CAPTCHA challenge.
+In such cases, user may not get the CAPTCHA challenge page since they can access the normal HTML page.
+User can try to refresh the page to get the challenge again.
+It is recommended to set a reasonable limit to avoid excessive blocking of legitimate users.

+#### `failure_block_duration`
+Duration (in seconds) to block IPs exceeding the failure limit.

+When Any IP exceeds the defined `CaptchaFailureLimit`, it will be blocked for the duration specified here, receiving a 403 Forbidden response.
+All failed attempts in `CaptchaFailureLimit` Counter will be cleared, which means the user can try again after the block duration.

 Additionally, you need to integrate the hcaptcha verification widget on the HTML page.
 Please modify the `config/error_page/CAPTCHA.html` file and add your hcaptcha site key.
 For more details, refer to [hCaptcha Official Documentation](https://docs.hcaptcha.com/#add-the-hcaptcha-widget-to-your-webpage).